YuXie1/CompEvent/README.md

 ## Repository Status

-**Code release in progress**

-The code for this project is currently being cleaned and organized.
-The full implementation will be released soon.

-Planned releases include:

-- Paper and project description
+Current release:

-- Training code
+- [x] Training code
-- Inference scripts
+- [x] Inference scripts
-- Pretrained models
+- [ ] Pretrained models
-- Dataset preparation instructions
+- [ ] Dataset preparation scripts

-Thank you for your interest and patience.
+- [ ] Additional documentation

+The repository will be updated with more components and detailed instructions.

 ---